timetravelthree/kpwninit/README.md

 `kini [action ...]`

+## Features

+`kini` has various features called "actions", actions are as you might already guessed just a series of command which are grouped together in something more abstract, actions are described in the next section.

 ## Actions

+> NOTE: for this actions to properly work they need a certain file structure and certain files in certain directories, if you have custom configuration or non-standard names, it may fail to recognize them and so this will cause a failure in the beginning.
+If possible make sure files has standard naming conventions and formats.

 * `exploit`
   * This command needs a `Makefile` in the `exploit/` is similar to run, with the exception that compiles the content of the `exploit/`  directory and outputs them in the initial kernel filesystem